E-motor Design using Multiphysics Optimization

 Today, an e-motor cannot be developed just by looking at the motor as an isolated unit; tight requirements concerning the integration into both the complete electric or hybrid drivetrain system and perceived quality must be met.
 Multi-disciplinary and multiphysics optimization methodologies make it possible to design an e-motor for multiple, completely different design requirements simultaneously, thus avoiding a serial development strategy, where a larger number of design iterations are necessary to fulfill all requirements and unfavorable design compromises need to be accepted.

 The project described in this paper is focused on multiphysics design of an e-motor for Porsche AG.
 Altair’s simulation-driven approach supports the development of e-motors using a series of optimization intensive phases building on each other.
-The paper offers insight on how the advanced drivetrain development of the Porsche AG together with Altair have approached the challenge of improving the total design balance in e-motor development.
+This technical paper offers insights on how the advanced drivetrain development team at Porsche AG, together with Altair, has approached the challenge of improving the total design balance in e-motor development.

 Customer Stories, Technical Papers

 An Altair customer for many years, Schneider Electric at first used only Altair Flux; now the company has extended their usage to several more software products in the Altair HyperWorks suite, including solutions such as Activate, MotionSolve, OptiStruct, and others to apply co-simulation in their development processes.
 Schneider feels their collaboration with Altair is more like a partnership than the standard supplier-OEM relationship.

 Mabe is a Mexico-based international appliance company designing, producing and distributing a wide spectrum of home appliances such as washing machines, dryers, cooking ranges, refrigerators, air-conditioners, microwaves, etc. Altair technology has enabled Mabe to increase the capacity of their washing machines by 35%, and the spin speed by 24% while reducing the cost per cubic foot by 10%.